 I love doubling this recipe so there will be plenty of leftovers.
 One of my favorite things to make is taco salad.
 You can use up all your left over toppings, even the crunchy taco shells.
 I just warm them up, crush them in ziplock bag and sprinkle it over the salad.
 You can also add a can of rinsed pinto or black beans to really stretch the meat and add some fiber!

-I also love making Beef and Bean Burritos.
+I also love making Beef Burritos.
 This in another quick weeknight dinner that the kids will love.

 Ground Beef Tacos